Thomas Boylston Adams (judge): Personal life

 Thomas was plagued by rheumatism throughout his life, beginning when he was just a child.
 Abigail Adams recalled that she had suffered similar bouts of pain in her young years.
 On numerous occasions while working for his brother in Europe, Thomas recorded in his diary that he was too weak to leave the house on account of this condition, sometimes managing to take long walks in attempts to rid himself of pain.

 Like his maternal uncle William Smith and his brother Charles before him, Thomas developed a severe and persistent alcohol addiction, putting a major strain on his relationships with his family.
 In September 1819, he disappeared after an argument with his father, leaving his wife, children, and possessions behind.
-He did not return until five days later, “much fatigued and unwell,” and was not reconciled to his father until John Quincy facilitated peace between the pair.
-John Quincy’s son Charles Francis described his uncle under the effect of alcohol as “extremely disgusting...a brute in his manners and a bully in his family.”
+He did not return until five days later, "much fatigued and unwell," and was not reconciled to his father until John Quincy facilitated peace between the pair.
+John Quincy's son Charles Francis described his uncle under the effect of alcohol as "extremely disgusting ... a brute in his manners and a bully in his family."

-Thomas also experienced difficulty with his mental health, undergoing periods of depression which he referred to in his diary and letters as “the Blue Devils,” a contemporary slang term for severe melancholy.
+Thomas also experienced difficulty with his mental health, undergoing periods of depression which he referred to in his diary and letters as "the Blue Devils," a contemporary slang term for severe melancholy.

 In his later years, Thomas accumulated significant debt, relying primarily on his brother John Quincy to provide for his family.
-John Quincy expressed concern that his brother’s financial problems may be the result of gambling; Charles Francis believed his uncle to be “a Slave to...company,” too eager to entertain friends on “his limited income.”
-Upon John Adams’ death, the money for his youngest son was placed in a trust, which Thomas received in periodic allowances.
-John Quincy Adams exercised great patience with his brother and continued to provide financially for him throughout his life, which John Quincy described simply as his “brotherly duty of kindness.”
+John Quincy expressed concern that his brother's financial problems may be the result of gambling; Charles Francis believed his uncle to be "a Slave to ... company," too eager to entertain friends on "his limited income."
+Upon John Adams's death, the money for his youngest son was placed in a trust, which Thomas received in periodic allowances.
+John Quincy Adams exercised great patience with his brother and continued to provide financially for him throughout his life, which John Quincy described simply as his "brotherly duty of kindness."

 On March 12, 1832, Thomas died in Quincy, Massachusetts at the age of fifty-nine, in the presence of his wife and children.
-Charles Francis Adams wrote in his diary the following day that his uncle “paid a bitter penance for his follies and left his Children to share the same as his only legacy.”
-John Quincy Adams, upon receiving word of Thomas’ death, took to his journal to mourn “my dear and amiable brother.”
+Charles Francis Adams wrote in his diary the following day that his uncle "paid a bitter penance for his follies and left his Children to share the same as his only legacy."
+John Quincy Adams, upon receiving word of Thomas's death, took to his journal to mourn "my dear and amiable brother."